-December 8th.-As the weather still continued lovely, we determined to prolong our stay at El Bussah, certain that the natural history would amply repay our researches.
-Having heard reports of conies-or, as the natives term them, tubsûn -in the hills to the north, and as I had myself espied one dart into a hole among the ruins of Kulat Kurn, while I was clinging with both hands to a rock, and my gun safely slung behind my back, we despatched Giacomo in quest at daybreak.
+As the weather still continued lovely, we determined to prolong our stay at El Bussah, certain that the natural history would amply repay our researches.
+Having heard reports of conies-or, as the natives term them, tubsûn-in the hills to the north, and as I had myself espied one dart into a hole among the ruins of Kulat Kurn, while I was clinging with both hands to a rock, and my gun safely slung behind my back, we despatched Giacomo in quest at daybreak.
 The others started for the wady; B-t was busy in pickling fish and soldering tins; while I remained for an hour or two, to continue my examination of the village.
-I inspected the old church, of which I had heard before, but found no remains of antiquity.
-Though disused, it was still reverenced as a holy place, and consisted of a humble, mudplastered room, with the simple stone grave of the late priest in the corner.
-A few picture tablets and the old Arabic Service-books completed the furniture.

-I then went to pay a visit of compliment to our second sheikh.
-He was not at home; but I was pleasantly received by his mother, his pretty wife, and his bright-looking daughter, the would-be bride, who were busily employed in smearing and patting down fresh mud on the clay floor.
-The thrifty housewives of several other village mansions afterwards invited a visit from the stranger, as he passed their doors, and took a pride in exhibiting their cleanly interiors.
-One could not but be struck by the amazing difference between the social position, manners, and appearance of the women in a Christian village, however ignorant and neglected, and of the degraded wives and daughters of the Arabs and Metâwileh of the rest of the country.
-If the Gospel had done nothing more-if, in measuring its blessings, we were to reduce it to the standard of a mere humanizing agency-the position of woman under the lowest and most corrupt form of Christianity, as compared with her treatment under the most refined development of Mohammedan monotheism, would be sufficient to decide the question.
+First I paid a visit of compliment to our second sheikh.
+He was not at home; but I was pleasantly received by his mother, his pretty wife, and his bright-looking daughter, the would-be bride, who were busily employed in smearing and patting down fresh mud on the clay The thrifty housewives of several other village mansions afterwards invited a visit from the stranger, as he passed their doors, and took a pride in exhibiting their cleanly interiors.
+One could not but be struck by the amazing difference between the social position, manners, and appearance of the women in a Christian village, however ignorant and neglected, and of the degraded wives and daughters of the Arabs and Metawileh of the rest of the country.
+If the Gospel had done nothing more-if, in measuring its blessings, we were to reduce it to the standard of a mere humanising agency-the position of woman under the lowest and most corrupt form of Christianity, as compared with her treatment under the most refined development of Mohammedan monotheism, would be sufficient to decide the question.
 One sees in Syria the Christian worship degraded by childish and ridiculous ceremonies, the spirit has long left the empty and distorted form, the ignorance of the priesthood has become a byword and a proverb.
-On the other hand, the worship of Islam is simple and noble in idea and in form-learning of a certain kind yet lingers among its professors: yet among the former, woman is free and trusted-among the latter, she is below a slave; among the one, social virtue is believed in-the others "have given themselves over to work all uncleanness with greediness."
+On the other hand, the worship of .
+Islam is simple and noble in idea and in form-learning of a certain kind yet lingers among its professors: yet among the former, woman is free and trusted-among the latter, she is below a slave; among the one, social virtue is believed in-the others "have given themselves over to work all uncleanness with greediness."